UK NITROGEN DIOXIDE (NO2) CONCENTRATION PREDICTION

 Overview and discussion

-Nitrogen dioxide (NO2) is a harmful pollutant that can cause respiratory problems when its concentration becomes too high.
-It is also harmful to the environment because at the origin of acid rains.
-NO2 mainly results from the oxidation of nitrogen monoxide (NO) resulting from the combustion of fossil fuels (cars, plants, industries...).
+Nitrogen dioxide (NO2) is a harmful pollutant that can cause respiratory issues when concentrations are high and contributes to environmental damage through acid rain.
+It primarily arises from the oxidation of nitrogen monoxide (NO), which itself results from the combustion of fossil fuels in vehicles, power plants, and various industries.

-This model provides a global prediction of the nitrogen dioxide concentration over United Kingdom.
-Based on actual records provided by the network of stations managed by the UK Environment Agency and in combination with atmospheric data, it produces forecasts of the NO2 concentration with a 3-hours step and for a 7-days period.
+This model offers a global prediction of nitrogen dioxide concentrations across the United Kingdom.
+Utilizing real-time data from the network of stations managed by the UK Environment Agency and supplemented with atmospheric data, it forecasts NO2 levels in three-hour increments over a seven-day period.

 how to use it?